INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 THE PROPER TRAP BAR DEADLIFT TECHNIQUE

-Take a big breath, and hold it in.
+- Take a deep breath, and hold it in.
 Begin the pull by driving your feet into the ground until your hips and knees are fully extended

 ALLOWING YOUR SPINE TO ROUND